maciejkos/starter-hugo-research-group/content/authors/admin/_index.md

 ---
 title: Sumientra Rampersad
-role: Assistant Professor of Physics at UMass Boston  \nVisiting Assistant Research Professor of Electrical and Computer Engineering at Northeastern University
+role: Assistant Professor of Physics at UMass Boston and a Visiting Assistant Research Professor of Electrical and Computer Engineering at Northeastern University
-avatar_filename: sumientra.jpg
+avatar_filename: avatar.jpg
 bio: ""
 interests:
   - Artificial Intelligence